40 Days for $40 Let’s Get Started!

 What Is Roll Over?

 Hi.
-I’m Lesley Logan, co-founder of onlinepilatesclasses.com and let me tell you, because of my hypermobility and my just desire to do everything with everybody, I definitely learned Roll over on the Mat a little too soon for my practice.
+I’m Lesley Logan, co-founder of Pilates Online Classes and let me tell you, because of my hypermobility and my just desire to do everything with everybody, I definitely learned Roll over on the Mat a little too soon for my practice.
 In fact, I’m not alone in that.
 You might not be either.
-Roll overs often rush into a lot of people’s practices without the foundations built up for it.
+Roll-overs often rush into many people’s practices without the foundations in place.
 And if you are hypermobile, you can look like you’re doing it, but it might not feel so great.
 And if you’re really tight, you can feel frustrated that you can’t do it yet.
-And so because it’s one of the classical Mat exercise that Joe Pilates gave us, and it’s the third one that you’re going to meet when you start your Mat Pilates practice, right?
-It’s hundred, roll up, then roll over, I really want to make sure that we understand all the ins and outs that go into it so you can have some success.
-So what is roll over on the Mat?
-Well, it’s a classical Mat Pilates exercise that takes your takes your body upside down, and it’s going to challenge you to do it in a controlled way.
-It’s really combining a few different Mat exercises in one it’s going to challenge you to move your spine smoothly, while also using control and a great stretch for your entire back and roll over is not about flexibility, like only just being stretched out.
-In fact, it really is going to challenge the strength and stability in your shoulder girdle and in your hips, while also giving you the flexibility and stretch in your spine so controlling yourself over and controlling yourself down, truly embodies all that Pilates is challenging us to do.
-If you’re wanting to see the roll over or feel a roll over in the order that Joe Pilates gave us, check out our class right here.
+And so, because it’s one of the classical Mat exercises that Joe Pilates gave us, and it’s the third one that you’re going to meet when you start your Mat Pilates practice, right?
+It’s a hundred, roll up, then roll over.
+I really want to make sure we understand all the ins and outs, so you can have some success.
+So, what is a roll-over on the Mat?
+Well, it’s a classical Mat Pilates exercise that takes your body upside down, and it’s going to challenge you to do it in a controlled way.
+It’s really combining a few different Mat exercises in one.
+It’s going to challenge you to move your spine smoothly, while also using control and a great stretch for your entire back.
+Rolling over is not about flexibility, like just being stretched out.
+In fact, it really is going to challenge the strength and stability of your shoulder girdle and your hips, while also giving you flexibility and stretch in your spine, so controlling yourself over and controlling yourself down truly embodies all that Pilates is challenging us to do.
+If you want to see the roll-over or feel a roll-over in the order that Joe Pilates gave us.
 It’s the full Joseph Pilates order on the Mat with full exercises.

 Is Roll Over Right for You?

 So is the rollover right for you?
 Here’s the deal.
 It might not be, and that’s okay, right?
 There’s no race.
 We’re not all trying to be advanced tomorrow.
-So if you are new to Pilates, if you have neck, shoulder or lower back issues, if you have fear around going upside down, you may want to just skip it, and that’s cool.
-You’ll just repeat more of the exercise that come before and after it.
+So if you are new to Pilates, if you have neck, shoulder, or lower back issues, if you have fear around going upside down, you may want to just skip it, and that’s cool.
+You’ll just repeat more of the exercise that comes before and after it.
 And as your body develops strength and stability, you might want to add it in if it’s right for you.
 I just want to reiterate in a different way, choosing to skip the roll over does not mean that you’re behind.
 It means you’re listening to your body.
-And at OPC, we believe it’s brave and courageous to replace what you can’t do yet with something that you can.
-So make sure you’re focusing that time with your roll up, your rolling like a ball, your open leg rocker, and those single leg circles together, those will build you up to a roll over.
-So before you even try the roll over, there are certain things I’m looking for in your practice before I would give it to you.
-So as I mentioned earlier, rolling like a ball, huge exercise, gateway exercise, to all of our overhead exercises.
-Because if, if in your rolling like a ball, you cannot balance on your shoulders without resting on your neck.
-We’re not able to take legs straight out and be a little more distal.
+And at Online Pilates Mat Classes, we believe it’s brave and courageous to replace what you can’t do yet with something that you can.
+So make sure you’re focusing that time on your roll-up, your rolling like a ball, your open-leg rocker, and those single-leg circles together; those will build you up to a roll-over.
+So, before you even try the roll over, there are certain things I’m looking for in your practice before I would give it to you.
+So, as I mentioned earlier, rolling like a ball is a huge exercise, a gateway exercise to all of our overhead exercises.
+Because if, in your rolling like a ball, you cannot balance on your shoulders without resting on your neck.
+We’re not able to take the legs straight out and be a little more distal.
 And I’ll show you what roll over is in just a second.
 So we’re on the same page.
-Open leg rocker takes that roll in like a ball, but adds a straight leg stability to it and stamina to it.
+Open-leg rocker takes that roll in like a ball, but adds straight-leg stability and stamina to it.
 So if you can then do open leg rocker, we have a fighting chance to be able to do part at least one direction of the roll over.
 Single leg circles, being able to circle our leg in either direction without the hip clicks, without the hip hiking, very, very key.
 And, of course, roll up.
 It’s predecessor, the exercise that comes before the roll over.
 It’s stretching the back in one direction, especially the back of the legs, but the whole back side of the body in one way.
-And then we roll it like a ball upside down.
-Add some single leg circles to it, and now you’ve got your roll over.
-So let’s dive into this exercise together so you can see those exercises listed into it.
+And then we roll it upside down like a ball.
+Add some single-leg circles to it, and now you’ve got your roll over.
+So let’s dive into this exercise together so you can see those exercises listed in it.

 So if I’ve just finished my roll up, I’m going to roll down.
 Ideally, I’ll have handles.
 And I do have a great workshop at OPC, at onlinepilatesclasses.com, that if you don’t have handles, or you struggle with going overhead, it’s called bottoms up that can assist you.
 So then what we’ll do is we’re going to reach into our handles if we have them, if we don’t, your arms are down by your side.
 The legs ideally start on the ground from the roll up.
 But if you need to start them higher, you can right.
 It’s just going to be a little bit harder, I think.
 So your center is in.
 You’re going to exhale, to take those legs overhead.
 Now, really, really key.
 This is where flexible people have a hard time, because everything collapses.
 But as you can see, is when my legs get up, this angle right here is going to stay the same.
 I’m going to lift my hips and now the space between my legs and my chest is gonna stay the same unless my back continues to take my legs overhead.
 But I don’t get to take my legs to my chest.
 My back has to reach my legs as far as it can.
 You flex the ankles.
 You open the legs.
 So now I’m in the open leg rocker, right?
 I point the toes to roll down.
 I’m controlling everything down with my center.
 And then my legs do that Single Leg Circle, though it’s both legs together, and then I get to repeat it.
 So my legs stay at the angle of my pelvis that I started.
 And if my back can stretch more, I can reach more when I flex my ankles, I feel to stretch the back of my legs.
 I open point, and I’m not letting those legs collapse onto me.
 I’m having to hold them into space before they circle together.
 Then you reverse it.
 The legs go open.
 They go over.
 I reach.
 This is so hard because I don’t have the inner thighs to help.
 Squeeze the legs together.
 Flex the ankles for the extra stretch, point.
 And I’m rolling it down.
 I’m doing that reverse, roll up, down.
 The legs come down to where I can manage it.
 They open and then they flex the stretch, bring it together and roll it down.
 Now, if you struggle with stability of the upper back, can you see how this exercise would be difficult?
 So that’s where you want to go back to your rolling like a ball.
 And challenge, can I balance on my shoulders?
 My head might touch the Mat but not be on my neck.
 If you’re struggling with your single leg circles, you’re getting hip clicks, or your pelvis is wobbling side to side, you can see how then, as those legs are getting further away from you, that’s circling around, instead of it gathering up strength, it might take you out of your strength.
 So focus on those format exercises, rolling like a ball, open leg rocker, Single Leg Circle, and your roll up, and eventually your roll over will be this nice, juicy, stability, stretch, strengthening exercise it takes you for the rest of your Mat practice that comes after it.